amosfang/mitx-686/README.md

 # My MITx Micromasters in Statistics and Data Science Journey

 ## Background
 I did my bachelor's and master's degree in Chemical Engineering with many numerical courses because I enjoy watching computers solve linear algebra in MATLAB and C++.
-If I had a a profession I wanted choose so badly, it would be a role as a research scientist.
+If I had a a profession I wanted to choose so badly, it would be a role as a research scientist.

 ## 2023